borgateo/textcounter/README.md

 ### Sentence
 Type: `String`

-Sentece showed in the Display info.
+Sentence showed in the Display info.
 For example: 50 left characters.